noxtgm/dresser-plus/README.md

 * Body attributes networked and updated in real time across all clients
 * Clothing sources are now easier to grasp for beginners
-* A new Manual/OwnerUser hybrid clothing source
+* A new hybrid (Manual & OwnerUser at the same time) clothing source
 * Parallel workshop clothing loading

 ### Clothing Sources